ogfunkycold/Python_Spring_2019/README.md

 This workshop series will provide a brief overview of Python programming and some research-useful Python packages.
 This course will not cover “how to program;" attendees are expected to have introductory-level experience in at least one other programming language.

 ### Prerequisites
 The lessons in this course are interactive in nature.
-In order to particpate, you will need a laptop with a working Python installation and the following Python packages installed:  NumPy, Matplotlib, Mayavi, H5Py, F2Py, and Cython.
+In order to particpate fully, you will need a laptop with a working Python installation and the following Python packages installed:  NumPy, Matplotlib, H5Py.

 The most straightforward way to install this software is via the Conda environment manager.
 Please refer to the software_installation.pdf file in this repository for instructions on installing Conda, Python, and the necesssary packages.
 If you need one-on-one help with the installation process, please drop by during the optional, September 20th session.
 Alternatively, feel free to send me an email, and we can set up a time to meet in my office (ARC 677; east campus).

 ### Part 1:  Python Essentials
-Sep.
-20: &nbsp;Python installation help (optional; walk-in)
-Oct. &nbsp; 4: &ensp;Overview, 'Hello World!,' variables and assignment
+Feb.
+26: &ensp;Overview, 'Hello World!,' variables and assignment
 Oct.
 11: &ensp;Conditionals, functions
 Oct.
 18:  &ensp;Loops, lists, tuples, dictionaries
 Oct.
 25:  &ensp;Objects, methods, modules